cheblin/AdHoc-protocol/README.md

 It becomes apparent that channel not-connected interfaces are ignored.
 The presence `onFirstPack` methods on the `Server`  `ClientServerLink` channel, let Server receive `FirstPack` packet and `sendServerParams` method let it send `ServerParams` pack.

->Java keyword `extends` **on nodes communications interfaces** let "inherit" packs declarations from other interfaces
+>Java keyword `extends` **on nodes communications interfaces** let "inherit" packs declarations from other interfaces.
+Absolutely like in java.
-But `implements` **on packet** some communication interface, let packet be inserted in destination interfaces
+But keyword `implements` of some communication interface, **on packet**, let this packet be embedded into "implemented" interfaces.
+The "opposite" of what happens in java

 Let see how is it works.
 Let change specification a bit
 ```java